nihadaslanzade-02/GenAI_Business_Problem/README.md

 - **Python**: The primary language for developing the solution.
 - **OpenAI GPT API**: Employed for natural language processing tasks, including email classification and response generation.
-- **Google Sheets API**: Used for seamless data handling and updates within Google Sheets.
 - **Pandas**: Utilized for data manipulation and transformation.
-- **gspread**: Facilitates interaction between Python and Google Sheets.
+- **Google Sheets**: Interacted with Google Sheets data via direct URL construction and processing it as CSV using Pandas.
 - **Google Colab**: Cloud-based environment for executing the notebook.

 ## **Project Details**